jfpoilpret/fast-arduino-lib/dox/main.md

 - [events](namespaceevents.html): this namespace defines general event handling that can be used in your programs.
 Most FastArduino are able to generate events on specific conditions.
 This namespace also contain the scheduler API which permits scheduling of jobs at specific times or periods.
 - [flash](namespaceflash.html): contains the API to handle read of data from the internal MCU flash memory; this is particular useful in order to reduce SRAM storage when dealing with constant strings.
 - [gpio](namespacegpio.html): that namespace deals with all API to manage digital input and outputs.
-- [i2c](TODO): that namespace contains all API to deal with I2C (also known as *Two Wires Interface*), including a base class to help you define support for new devices based on I2C protocol.
+- [i2c](namespacei2c.html): that namespace contains all API to deal with I2C (also known as *Two Wires Interface*), including a base class to help you define support for new devices based on I2C protocol.
 - [interrupt](namespaceinterrupt.html): this namespace implements the concepts of managing all interrupts within FastArduino; it also contains the API dedicated to handling AVR interrupt pins, either Pin Change Interrupt pins or External Interrupt pins.
 - [power](namespacepower.html): contains the API to handle AVR power modes.
 - [serial](namespaceserial.html): contains the API to handle serial communication; sub namespaces definespecific API for hardware or software based serial communication:
     - [hard](namespaceserial_1_1hard.html): this namespace support AVR embedded UART (for ATmega MCU only, as ATtiny do not have this feature)
     - [soft](TODO): this namespace supports software UART (for all MCU); software serial is less efficient and bigger in code size than its hardware equivalent
-- [spi](TODO): that namespace deals with all API to deal with SPI interface, including a base class to help you define support for new devices based on SPI protocol.
+- [spi](namespacespi.html): that namespace deals with all API to deal with SPI interface, including a base class to help you define support for new devices based on SPI protocol.
 - [streams](namespacestreams.html): this namespace provide a C++ streams like API for input and output (used by serial UART API).
-- [time](namespacetime.html): provides API to delay your program for some amount of time (through busy loops) and a few to deal with time data.
+- [time](namespacetime.html): provides API to delay your program for some amount of time (through busy loops) and a few more API to deal with time data.
-- [timer](namespacetime.html): defines a basic API to deal with MCU timers and their available operation modes, more specific API to use timers for generating pulses, generating square waves, and an API dedicated to track real time through MCU timers, with microsecond precision.
+- [timer](namespacetimer.html): defines a basic API to deal with MCU timers and their available operation modes, more specific API to use timers for generating pulses, generating square waves, and an API dedicated to track real time through MCU timers, with microsecond precision.
 - [utils](namespaceutils.html): provides general utilities that did not pertain to any other namespace; many of these utilities allow easy conversion of values between two referentials or "encoding".
 - [watchdog](namespacewatchdog.html): this namespace defines an API to deal with MCU watchdog timer as a way